 Since then, the HomeAway has made significant changes, including inching up and testing guest fees, requiring online booking on the platform, eliminating the ability for owners/managers to communicate with shoppers outside the HomeAway website platform, removing vacation rental brands, phone numbers, and external links from listings, adding a comparative pricing tool and changing lodging rate policies for software users, rewarding “offer strength,” changing the owner portal with direct owner communications, taking over the branding of PM guest apps, adding a “Premier Partner” program complete with a pledge to keep bookings on the HomeAway sites, and creating a search algorithm that rewards compliance of its policies.

-As a result, while HomeAway is showing double digit YOY gains that are significantly contributing to Expedia’s wellness, suppliers are questioning whether or not the company’s growth pace is sustainable and are seeking out alternatives to reduce dependency on HomeAway.
+As a result, while HomeAway is showing double digit YOY gains that are significantly contributing to Expedia’s wellness, suppliers are questioning whether or not the company’s growth pace is sustainable and are seeking out alternatives to reduce dependence on HomeAway.

 Below is a hypothetical example of how HomeAway’s pricing increase and new fees might affect a vacation rental management company with 250 homes under management and an average rental revenue per home of $38,000: